berndbischl/splinter-r-pkg/README.md

 * All new C++ and RCPP files are under "src/rsplinter*"
 * A checkmate stub file was created under src/rsplinter_checkmate_stub.cpp, to allow arg check on the C++ side (but we dont really use this now)
-* I had to hack the bsplinebuilder.
-The "build" function returned a BSpline object, but I needed a pointer, created with "new".
-So I:
-  + Added factory method "build2" to "bsplinebuilder.h" which now call "new".
-    Thats an unfortunate change to SPLINTER I could not avoid
-  + Implemented "build2" in "rsplinter_bsplinebuilder.cpp"